 Let’s take a look at Andros Townsend’s hair journey over the years, including the causes of his hair loss, the type of hair transplant he could have had, and alternative treatments he may have undergone.

 Andros Townsend spent 5 years playing for Crystal Palace, before joining Everton in 2021.
 He’s famous for his volley goal from 30 yards away against Manchester City in December 2018, helping Crystal Palace win 3-2.
 His goal won the 2018/2019 Premier League Goal of the Season award.

 If the rumours of his hair transplant are true, he’d be in good company.
-Many footballing celebs have had hair transplants — take a look at some of the most famous:
+There are lots of well-known footballer hair transplants.

 Seen here in 2016, Andros Townsend is experiencing hair loss at the age of only 25 or 26.
-He had an M-shaped hairline, characterised by hair loss around the temples.
+He had an M-shaped hairline around his temples.
 In his 40s or 50s this could be a natural sign of a mature hairline, but in his mid 20s it looks like a typical case of male pattern baldness.

 Scalp micropigmentation can last up to 8 years.
 It’s a procedure which uses an electric tattoo device to create tiny dots on your scalp.
 The tiny dots create a shadow on the scalp and give the illusion of hair.